-- 8. Specify the maximum amount of memory (in MB) that the server can use and then press Enter.
+7. Specify the maximum amount of memory (in MB) that the server can use and then press Enter.
 The wizard lists the amount of memory you have dedicated to the existing Anzo installation.
 You can type a different value if necessary, and then press Enter.
-The wizard starts the upgrade and then asks if you want to start the server automatically when the upgrade completes. - 9.
-Press Enter to start Anzo when the upgrade completes.
-If you do not want to start the server, type n and then press Enter.
-The setup wizard completes the upgrade process.
+The wizard starts the upgrade and then asks if you want to start the server automatically when the upgrade completes.